edgelesssys/marblerun.sh/content/docs/features/secrets-management.md

 ## TLS credentials

 The Coordinator will generate a private TLS key for each new Marble and issue a corresponding X.509 certificate.
 Both are injected via the `{{ pem .Marblerun.MarbleCert.Private }}` and `{{ pem .Marblerun.MarbleCert.Cert }}` placeholders in the Manifest, respectively.
 Marbles use these TLS credentials for communicating internally and externally.
 External clients can verify a Marble's certificate with respect to the Coordinator's certificate.

+## User-definable secrets
+Next to the predefined secrets, Marblerun also allows to specify additional secrets which can be generated on-the-fly and be either confined to a single marble, or shared across all of them.
+These can be either symmetric keys or certificates, which can be referenced via the `{{ .Secret }}` prefix and loaded into environment variables or a file, similar to the predefined keys and their placeholders.
+Name, size and duration of validity (for certificates) are user-definable, and supported output formats are `raw`, `hex`, `base64` or `pem`.

+Keys and certificates which are set to be unique to a marble are not stored on disk automatically, but are generated each time a marble is activated.
+For symmetric keys, hkdf is used with an embedded secret to deterministically generate the same key every time.
+X.509 certificates are newly generated on every launch with the Coordinator's root CA certificate as the issuer.

+This means that support for certificate pinning is not available so far.
+In case you need to pin a certificate, you should consider to set the secret to be shared across all marbles (which get stored in the coordinator's sealed state), or to generate a fixed one in your application logic itself.